caetano-felipe/caetano-felipe/README.md

 Graduating in System Analysis and Development on College Impacta. :nerd_face:

-I’m currently learning Ruby, Ruby on Rails, Javascript and Python. :rocket:
+I’m currently interested in, and learning about technologies like Ruby, Ruby on Rails, Javascript and Python. :rocket:

 ## Would you like to find me?